 The topmost portion of the ophiolite sequence is composed of sediments of heterogeneous origin, both compact and non-lithified, with remains of radiolarians and other planktons.
-It can be tectonostratigraphically divided into oceano-pelagic sediments, ophiolite derived clastics, rhythmites and olistostromal argillaceous sediments (Roy et al., 1988).
+It can be tectonostratigraphically divided into oceano-pelagic sediment, ophiolite derived clastics, rhythmite and olistostromal argillaceous sediment (Roy et al., 1988).
 The intercalated tuffaceous sediments are thought to be derived from sub oceanic transport by turbidite currents.
 The oceano-pelagic sediments consist of argillites, cherty limestone, clay stone and fossiliferous limestone.
-These sediments are directly associated with the pillow volcanics, and are richly enriched with foraminiferal assemblage of cretaceous to Eocene age, the earlier one being the predominant (Roy et al., 1988).
+These sediments are directly associated with the pillow volcanics, and are enriched with foraminiferal assemblage of Cretaceous to Eocene age, the earlier one being the predominant (Roy et al., 1988).

-Sediments and basic rocks of Andaman have been subjected to metamorphic changes, in conditions of intense thrusting and deformation, to green schist to amphibolite facies.
+Sediments and basic rocks of Andaman have been subjected to metamorphic changes, due to intense thrusting and deformation, from green schist to amphibolite facies.
 These are widely distributed along the thrust contact between ophiolites and trench slope sediments (Pal et al., 2003) as discontinuous patches.
 Metasediments are represented by quartzites, phyllites and quartz-mica schists while metabasics are represented by amphibolite bearing chlorite-epidote-carbonate schists.

-There are a few studies which deal the geochemistry of Andaman ophiolites.
-Shastry et al. (2001) and Srivastava et al. (2004) studied mafic rocks of south Andaman ophiolite suite and suggested that the rocks are enriched in Fe- Ti.
+There are few studies which deal the geochemistry of Andaman ophiolites.
+Shastry et al. (2001) and Srivastava et al. (2004) studied mafic rocks of south Andaman ophiolite suite and suggested that the rocks are enriched in Fe-Ti.
 However based on Ti oxide Srivastava et al. (2004) suggested that the Andaman ophiolites are geochemically similar to N-MORB.
-This interpretation is supported by Pedersen et al. (2010) based on trace elements studies of pillow lavas from carbyn's cove and basaltic dyke from Chiriya Tapu of south Andaman.
+The above interpretation is supported by Pedersen et al. (2010) which are based on geochemical (trace element) study of pillow lavas from Carbyn's cove and basaltic dyke from Chiriya tapu of south Andaman.
+They also argued that there are relation between Andaman ophiolite and the Sumatra arc based on three possible scenarios; I) the ophiolite formed at a major ocean spreading centre and became part of the arc basement at a later stage when subduction was initiated; II) the ophiolite complex represents a fragment of major oceanic crust that has been accreted to the Sumatra arc; III) the complex formed in a suprasubduction-zone setting soon after initiation of subduction.

-The age of Andaman ophiolites and the timing of their obduction remain controversial.
-In a couple of studies recently, two independent groups of researchers, dated zircon from plagiogranites of the Ophiolite Group from south Andaman by U-Pb dating method, and suggested that the formation age of these could not have been younger than ~ 95 Ma (Srinivasa Sarma et al., 2010, Pedersen et al., 2010).
-These workers also suggested that the new age of Andaman ophiolites is similar to that of the Oman and Troodos, Cyprus ophiolites and that it extends the range of Late Cretaceous ophiolite formation along the Tethyan suture zones from the Mediterranean to the Andaman Sea.
-The similarity in age between the Troodos, the Oman and now the Andaman ophiolite seems best explained by a suprasubduction zone origin (Pal, 2011).
+The age of Andaman ophiolites and the timing of their obduction remain controversial. recently in a couple of studies, two independent groups of researchers, dated zircon from plagiogranites of the Ophiolite Group from south Andaman by U-Pb dating method, and suggested that the formation age of these could not have been younger than ~ 95 Ma (Srinivasa Sarma et al., 2010, Pedersen et al., 2010).
+These workers also suggested that the new age of Andaman ophiolites is similar to that of the Oman and Troodos, Cyprus ophiolites and it extends the range of late Cretaceous ophiolite formation along the Tethyan suture zones from the Mediterranean to the Andaman Sea.
+The similarity in age between the Troodos, the Oman and now the Andaman ophiolite seems to be best explained by a suprasubduction zone origin (Pal, 2011).